Nassim Benkhodja

-Nassim Benkhodja (born February 2, 1985 in Krasnodar, Soviet Union) is an Algerian football player.
+Nassim Benkhodja (born February 2, 1985) is an Algerian football player.
 He currently plays for MC El Eulma in the Algerian Ligue Professionnelle 2.

 Personal

 Benkhodja was born on February 2, 1985, in Krasnodar, Soviet Union, to an Algerian father and a Russian mother.
 At the age of 1, he moved back with his family to Algeria.

 Career

 Benkhodja began his career at the ASFJB, a football academy in Béjaïa.
 His youth career also included time with MO Béjaïa and Lycee Sportif de Draria, where he played with Mohamed Lamine Zemmamouche.